 If you have a racially diverse classroom, it’s both an opportunity for growth for your students and yourself.
 But it can also be a tremendous challenge, especially in cases of racial discrimination.

-In fact, one-thirdOpens in a new tab. of high school students in the US perceive racial discrimination in their schools.
+In fact, one-third of high school students in the US perceive racial discrimination in their schools.
 That’s an incredibly high number, and our role as educators is to reduce the number of cases of racial discrimination among our students.

-And if you think about it, much of the name-calling and bullyingOpens in a new tab. often starts from a lack of respect for people of a different race or culture.
+And if you think about it, much of the name-calling and bullying often starts from a lack of respect for people of a different race or culture.
 Make sure that your students understand that such behavior will not be tolerated under any circumstance.

 Give Timely Corrections for Hateful Speech and Behavior